 "Wha?
 Oh.
 Whoops.
 Sorry, Veemon."

-Said Digimon had thrown himself bodily at Daisuke's deserted seat in an effort to balance the weight of the canoe, not that his thirty-pound self could make much of a difference.
-Water had sloshed over the edge and pooled at Ken's feet.
-Daisuke scrambled back to the bow end.
-The back of Ken's neck felt unnaturally cold once his hand was removed.
+Said Digimon had thrown himself bodily at Daisuke's deserted seat in an effort to balance the weight of the canoe, not that all twenty pounds of him made much difference.
+Water sloshed over the edge and pooled at Ken's feet.
+Daisuke scrambled away from him, back to the bow end.
+The spot on Ken's neck where Daisuke's hand had been felt unnaturally cold now that it was gone.

 That was, Ken had to admit, eminently fair of him.
 So they'd only managed to maintain the status quo, but at least they understood each other better now.
 "Just promise me you won't go out of your way to antagonize them."

-"I'll try," Daisuke said, growling a little as he leaned back on his elbows, "but that Kumagai will be better off keeping a lid on it than trusting in my patience."
+"I'll try," Daisuke said, growling a little as he leaned back on his elbows, "but that Kumagai will be better off keeping a lid on it in case my patience runs out."

 "You don't have much to spare," Ken agreed.

 With his head tilted so that the cords of his neck stood out, and the wind ruffling his shirt, Daisuke looked the picture of summer indolence.
 His words from moments before scrolled through Ken's memory: 'you're my best friend, you came through for everyone, and damned if it's not the bravest thing I ever saw.'
-How Daisuke put up with a wreck like him, how he stooped to pick up the pieces Ken himself couldn't be bothered to reach even on his good days, would probably always be a mystery.
-But if Ken was the brave one, then not a saint in a hagiography could match Motomiya Daisuke in kindness.
+How Daisuke put up with a wreck like him, how he stooped to pick up the pieces Ken himself couldn't be bothered to reach even on good days, was a mystery to him.
+But if Ken was the brave one, then not a saint with a hagiography could match Motomiya Daisuke in kindness.

 Petting Wormmon, his gaze slid to the lake.
 "Looks like Taichi-san and Koushirou-san are getting ready to head in."

 "We can still catch them if we paddle fast.
 Koushirou-san's not much of an oarsman."